A little anatomy

 What should I feed my rabbit?

 Quality hay is a good alternative.
-Timothy or mixed-grass hay is better than Alfalfa which has a very high calcium content.
+Timothy or mixed-grass hay is best.
 Rabbits should have unlimited access to hay, which should be stored in a cool, dry place with good air circulation (not closed tightly in a plastic bag).
 Discard wet or damp hay, or any hay which does not smell “fresh”.

 If you are struggling to encourage your rabbit to eat hay please speak to one of our nurses who will be happy to share some top tips.

 Hay or grass will meet all your rabbits’ requirements but you can supplement it with small quantities of a good quality high fibre commercial diet.
-All-in-one pellets are preferable to mixed or “muesli” type foods as they avoid problems with selective feeding.
+All-in-one pellets are preferable to mixed or “muesli” type foods as they avoid problems with selective feeding leading to obesity and food bown aggression.
 We recommend Supreme, which is available from the surgery, fed in small quantities each day as overfeeding can lead to problems with obesity, heart and liver disease, chronic digestive problems, kidney disease, and bladder stones.

 Fresh food can be fed daily.
 If your pet is not used to getting fresh food, you should start out gradually with green leafy vegetables, and add a new food item from the list below every 3-5 days.
 Young rabbits should be introduced to new foods gradually.
 Because fresh vegetables are not as concentrated in nutrients as the dry hay, you should not depend on green only to maintain your pet’s weight.
 Rabbits must have hay as well as greens!

 Banana can be “addictive” and we don’t recommend using it except as an occasional treat.
-Dried fruits may be used as an alternative to the fresh listed above but use half the amount.
+Dried fruits may be used as an alternative to the fresh listed above.

 NEVER GIVE salty or sugary snacks, nuts, chocolate, breakfast cereals, and other grains (including bread), as they lead to dietary upset and obesity.